richardjoo/HTMLCOIN/FAQ/README.md

         - Check out the white paper.
 This explains the premine and 5 year funding model, there was also some contingency included which will be discussed when we understand the final numbers as mining two blockchains does cost extra.
     - Total Supply: 90,000,000,000
     - Max Supply: 90,000,000,000
+  * In the spirit of transparency, this number will be fully auditted against the swap number after the 106 day window and decisions taken on what we do.
+(SimonT)

 ## LIGHTNING
   * what does the lightning do?